mspiegel31/codemash-2019-notes/day-2/securing-your-api-endpoints-a-practical-guide/NOTES.md

 # Securing Your API Endpoints - A Practical Authentication Guide
 NOTE TO READER:  presenter moved really quickly, but his slides are excellent.
-These are in the same folder; read those instead
+These are in the same folder; read those instead.

 ## Overview
 1. Identity vs Authentication vs Authorization